NoxiousKarn/Showerthoughts/README.md

 It is a fun way to add some personality to your pwnagotchi and keep you entertained.

-NOTE: All other phrases used by pwnagothi will still display as normal, but waiting...(x Sec) etc... is replaced with a call to read a modified copy of the official r/showerthoughts rss feed.
+NOTE: All other phrases used by pwnagotchi will still display as normal, but waiting...(x Sec), etc... is replaced with a call to read a modified copy of the official r/showerthoughts rss feed.
-It is modified by a python program that only saves valid headlines to an rss file called shortshowerthoughts.rss This means once you have some healines you wont need internet for them to display and your list of phrases will grow every time a valid (Less then 68 characters long) headline is posted and your pwnagotchi connects to the internet.
+It is modified by a python program that only saves valid headlines to an rss file called shortshowerthoughts.rss This means once you have some headlines you won't need the internet for them to display and your list of phrases will grow every time a valid (Less then 68 characters long) headline is posted, once connected again to the internet.

 To do the modification, follow the instructions in the configuration section.